youneslaaroussi/tasteengine-site/docs/ARCHITECTURE.md

 - **Local State**: State kept as close to usage as possible
 - **Immutable Updates**: Pure functions for state changes

+### 1a.
+Data Fetching with TanStack Query

+- **TanStack Query** is used for all asynchronous data fetching and mutations.
+- **Best Practices**:
+  - All API calls are wrapped in `useQuery` or `useMutation` hooks.
+  - Query keys are descriptive and colocated with the data consumer.
+  - Server state is never stored in React local state unless required for optimistic updates.
+  - Query invalidation and refetching are used for consistency after mutations.
+  - Prefetching and caching are leveraged for performance and UX.

 ### 2. Component Architecture
 ```
 ┌─────────────────┐